davibicudo/davibicudo.github.io/_sources/docs/cover_letter.md

 from gathering and processing it, to building, calibrating and analyzing complex simulations and statistical models, up to the invaluable activities around it such as automating workflows and configuring CI/CD and MLOps pipelines.

 From my experience with spatial and transport data, I could particularly benefit your analytics on real estate and vehicle sales platforms.
-The exploration of relationships with demographics (e.g. from the [Synthetic Population](https://www.swissubase.ch/en/catalogue/studies/13439/17244/datasets/1314/2143/overview)), points-of-interest (e.g. from [OpenStreetMap](https://www.openstreetmap.org/#map%253D8%252F46.825%252F8.224)) and accessibility to transport (e.g. from the [national transport model](https://zenodo.org/record/5700957)) could lead to new insights, potentially leading to a new spatial visualization dashboard and/or statistical spatial models.
+The exploration of relationships with demographics (e.g. from the [Synthetic Population](https://www.swissubase.ch/en/catalogue/studies/13439/17244/datasets/1314/2143/overview)), points-of-interest (e.g. from [OpenStreetMap](https://www.openstreetmap.org/#map%253D8%252F46.825%252F8.224)) and accessibility to transport (e.g. from the [national transport model](https://zenodo.org/record/5700957)) could lead to new insights, potentially leading to new (spatial) visualizations and/or statistical (spatial) models.

 Personally I enjoy working in teams and finding peers to exchange ideas and learn from.
 You'll find me always motivated by complex problems and willing to take responsibility